UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ![PuTTY screenshot](img/putty_gui.png)

 You will then be asked to enter your username and password.
 Only enter your username, not `@<system_name>.rc.ucl.ac.uk`.
 The password field will remain entirely blank when you type in to it - it does not show placeholders to indicate you have typed something.

+The first time you log in to a new server, you'll get a popup telling you that the server's host key is not cached in the registry - this is normal and is because you have never connected to this server before.
+If you want to, you can check the host fingerprint against [our current key fingerprints](Supplementary/Hostkeys.md).

 ### Logging in from outside the UCL firewall